joshdirkx/typescript-cdk-pipeline/README.md

 ## What is in this repository?

-Inside ou will find a slim CDK Pipeline that deploys an AWS Lambda function to two environments - staging and production.
-Before the staging deploy, there is a security check.
-Before the production deploy, there is a manual approval required.
-In addition, there is an SNS Topic that will receive all state change events from the pipeline and broadcast them to subscribers.
+- Self-mutating CDK CodePipeline emitting state change events to an SNS Topic
+- Application consiting of an API Gateway rest api with one route backed by a Lambda Function to two environments
+- Two environments - staging and production
+- Configurable deployment strategy for the Lambda Function, supporting linear/canary/all at once
+- CloudWatch Alarm that will alert when the sum total of errors is greater than zero over the internal of one minute
+- Permission check for changes to IAM permissions or Security Group rules
+- Manual approval for production deployment

 ## Requirements